ethan2226/Skyscraper/README.md

 ## A note about data

 My stuff depends on the Skyscraper textures included in the [Gooper1 Data Pack](http://gooper1datapack.weebly.com/downloads.html).
-Download the latest version of the G1DP Base, Buildings and Starter packs and combine everything in your data folder.
-See the wiki for help on that.
+Download the latest version of the G1DP Base Pack and the G1DP Buildings Add-On Pack and extract everything to your root (Skyscraper) folder.
+See the wiki or G1DP's help page for help on that.

 # Developing